jzgi/chainfx/README.md

 # core

-As in 1990's, dBase had let many people become highly productive programmers, by its simple working environment and strong data operability.
+As in 1990's, dBase had let many people become highly productive programmers, by its simple working environment and powerful data operability.

 We're aiming similar goals to create a framework for building microservices, that is
 * reliable -- based on [.NET Core](https://github.com/dotnet/core) and [PostgresSQL](https://www.postgresql.org/)